-Your client’s first few months with a new customer are critical—and helping them develop the right onboarding strategy can be the difference between a satisfied customer or someone who’s wondering if they made the right investment.
+Your first few months with a new customer are critical—and developing the right onboarding strategy can be the difference between a satisfied customer or someone who’s wondering if they made the right investment.

 Communication, support and training during this time will set the tone for a successful and rewarding relationship and help drive future opportunities for your client’s business.
 However, without a solid onboarding foundation, you risk confusing and even losing that new customer.
 Here are key suggestions and tips on how to successfully explain onboarding to your clients.

 Onboarding is not as much about teaching customers to use your solutions as much as it’s about helping them be successful.

 Setting up clients for success in their onboarding can include having quarterly business reviews to ensure customers are satisfied.
 Next, you could share case studies of similar businesses who have found success, or even offer a complementary practice run to test their processes.